ladybug-tools/ladybug-web/project-explorer-readme.md

 ## Current thinking

 The all-in-one system is fine for small amounts of text, but becomes very cumbersome when there are more than a few dozen words.
-The current work process is creating and maintaining fairly small meta tag content and putting most content inthe read me files.
+The current work process is creating and maintaining fairly small meta tag content and putting most content in the read me files.

 ## Issues

-* Allowing for easy scrolling means to not allow full width apps to get access to the scrollwheel or touch interactions
+* Allowing for easy scrolling means to not allow full width apps to get access to the scroll wheel or touch interactions
 	* Preventing such interactions is a work in progress
 * For experienced users who just want to get to a particular folder there is far too much scrolling involved
 	* Something like a simple, text 'table of contents' might help here